idreamsi/Ulanzi-Demos/README.md

-# Demos und Beispielprogramme fuer die Ulanzi TC-001 LED-Anzeige
+# Demos and sample programs for the Ulanzi TC-001 LED display

-Hier gibt es:
+Here there are:
-* Arduino-Programme, mit denen die Ulanzi LED-Anzeige direkt programmiert wird.
-Es wird Text angezeigt, Laufschrift, Grafik und Animationen.
-Diese sind in den Verzeichnissen, die mit "Ulanzi-Demo" anfangen.
+* Arduino programs that program the Ulanzi LED display directly.
+Text, scrolling text, graphics and animations are displayed.
+These are in the directories that start with "Ulanzi-Demo".
-* Python-Skripte, mit denen die Awtrix-Firmware fuer die Ulanzi TC-001 ferngesteuert wird.
-Diese sind im Verzeichnis "Awtrix-Python-Demos".
+* Python scripts used to remotely control the Awtrix firmware for the Ulanzi TC-001.
+These are in the “Awtrix-Python-Demos” directory.